yamesjamess/p5-feast-your-eyes/README.md

 - In the terminal, type "git clone" then paste in the copied URL and press the Enter key to begin the cloning process.

 - To install the packages required by the application use the command : pip install -r requirements.txt

+- Detailed and step by step instruction can be found on documentation provided by Code Institute on this document: [CI DRF Cheatsheet - Setting up basic Django Project with Cloudinary](https://docs.google.com/document/d/1LCLxWhmW_4VTE4GXsnHgmPUwSPKNT4KyMxSH8agbVqU/edit#heading=h.mpopj7v69qqn)
 </details>

 <details><summary>For Front End</summary>